Last Updated on 8 January, 2021 by Veronica

 - and numerous churches.

-Come to the main square of the city called Largo Principal where you can see the Episcopal Pazo, the Main Building and the old cathedral.
-It is a beautiful city, I loved it, especially because it is a simple city with an abundance of history.
+Come to the city’s main square, Largo Principal, where you can see the Episcopal Pazo, the Main Building, and the old cathedral.

-What to see in Chaves?
+What to See in Chaves?

-The next stop on the route through Portugal is Chaves.
-Chaves is 100 km from Braganca if you go on the N-103, it will take you two hours, but you don’t pay a toll.
 You can go by highway, which is 110 km long, and it will take you 1 hour and a half at most, but you will be paying tolls.

 Running through Chaves is the Tamega River and the Romans had to build a bridge to cross it as it was an important trade route.
 The bridge is very nice.